Transurethral Resection of Prostate (TURP)

 What is Needed in Consultation for a TURP?

 Your consultation with Dr. Dhir at HTX Urology will involve a thorough evaluation of your overall health including a medical history and physical exam.
 Your symptoms and risk factors will be measured and discussed in-depth to ensure you are qualified for a TURP.

 Diagnostic testing is needed to rule out prostate cancer or other urinary condition.
 A PSA blood test is drawn to rule out risk of prostate cancer.
 A cystoscopy, transrectal ultrasound of the prostate, and UroCuff are required to determine if you are a good surgical candidate.
 These tests usually take just a few minutes in the office with minimum discomfort.
 Nitrous Oxide, or laughing gas, is available for your comfort during these office tests.

 Contact Us Today

-Find out more about how effective a TURP in Houston, League City, and Webster, Texas can be for relieving the symptoms of BPH.
+Find out more about how effective a TURP in Houston, League City, and Clear Lake, Texas can be for relieving the symptoms of BPH.
 Contact us today to schedule your consultation with Dr. Dhir, who sees patients Monday through Wednesday in the clinic.